Ecco2k: 1994–2012: Early life and career

 Arogundade had his first experiences with visual art at age five, when his father gifted him a graphics software program and taught him how to use it; Arogundade created album covers and logos for imaginary bands.
 In 2004, he became classmates with Benjamin Reichwald (Bladee) and founded the punk-oriented project Krossad ("crushed" in Swedish) the same year.
 They released a demo CD in 2007.
-That same year, Ecco2K created a fashion label, Alaska, a streetwear brand.
+That same year, Arogundade created a fashion label, Alaska, a streetwear brand.
 Although he was only 16 years old, he managed to develop the brand through online communication with Chinese factory managers who were unaware of his age.
 This experience led him to join the Swedish sneaker brand Eytys.

 2013–present: Drain Gang

-In 2013, Arogundade founded the Drain Gang collective, first called Gravity Boys, with childhood friends Bladee, Thaiboy Digital, and Whitearmor, adopting the alias Ecco2K.
+In 2013, Arogundade founded the Drain Gang collective, first called Gravity Boys, with childhood friends Bladee, Thaiboy Digital, and Whitearmor, adopting the alias Ecco2k.
 The four had been a part of the musical group Smög Boys.
-The name "Ecco2K" was inspired by the titular character of the Ecco the Dolphin video game series.
+The name "Ecco2k" was inspired by the titular character of the Ecco the Dolphin video game series.
 Drain Gang signed with Year0001 and began regularly collaborating with the group Sad Boys and their labelmate Yung Lean.
 That same year, Arogundade became Lean's creative director.
 Still in 2013, Arogundade started his music career by releasing singles "Bleach", "Hold Me Down Like Gravity", and "Mirage"; "Hold Me Down Like Gravity" received a music video directed by Arogundade himself.
 In 2015, he released an instrumental EP, Crush Resist.
 He later appeared on the Drain Gang compilation albums D&G (2017) and Trash Island (2019).
 Arogundade also founded the fashion brand g'LOSS, under which he designed Drain Gang merchandise.